Shippensburg University History and Philosophy Department

-Our student-centered faculty teach a diverse range of fascinating courses, allowing you to immerse yourself in the topics and time periods that you enjoy.
-Our department is particularly strong in the areas of Social Studies Education, Public History, World History, United States history, European history, Asian history, Middle Eastern History, Latin American history, and Women's history.
+Our student-centered and award-winning faculty teach a diverse range of fascinating courses, allowing you to immerse yourself in the topics and time periods that you enjoy.
+Our department has particular strengths in United States history, European history, Asian and Middle Eastern history, world history, and public history.
 Faculty are eager to engage students in faculty-student research projects in their areas of expertise.

 We provide students with a wide-array of opportunities for hands-on experiential learning.
-Our Social Studies students gain valuable teaching experience through our department's Peer Tutoring Program.
-Public History students work with historical artifacts and learn museum practices at the Shippensburg University Fashion Archives and Museum.
-The campus's Little Red School House and Cumberland Valley Normal School Historic District provide readily available resources for studying historic preservation and interpretation.
-Students regularly volunteer and undertake service-learning projects at the numerous historical organization and sites in the region.
+Our Social Studies students gain valuable teaching experience through our department's Peer Tutoring Program and through two student teacher placements.
+Public History students work with historical artifacts and learn museum practices at the Shippensburg University Fashion Archives and Museum that is located on campus.
+Students regularly volunteer and undertake service-learning projects at the rich variety of museums, archives, and historical sites in our region.